Italian couple ‘Romeo and Juliet’ met from their balconies during lockdown. Now they’re engaged.

 In keeping with their beginnings, the couple continues to have nightly phone calls, sitting across from each other on their respective balconies.

-As a nod to their fated first encounter, “it would be a dream to be able to do the wedding ceremony on the terrace of my building,” said D’Alpaos.
+As a nod to their fated first encounter, “it would be a dream to be able to do the wedding ceremony on the terrace of my building,” D’Alpaos said.

 The coronavirus pandemic has yielded few silver linings, but for this Italian couple, the lockdown led them to each other.

 “Such a thing has never happened to either of us.
-The sensations we are experiencing in this period is something we never felt before,” said D’Alpaos.
+The sensations we are experiencing in this period is something we never felt before,” D’Alpaos said.
 “We are more in love than ever.”

 Agnelli agreed, adding that she believes they were destined to meet, as Michele is also the name of her late grandfather.